int91/FallingCubesAppGameKit/README.md

  Falling Cubes was written in BASIC using The Game Creator's "App Game Kit" framework.

  NOTE: Github says this project was written in ASSEMBLY.
-It was not written in ASSEMBLY, but since github doesn't have App Game Kit files in their language database it doesn't work and it just went with ASSEMBLY for whatever reason.
+It was not written in ASSEMBLY, but since github doesn't have App Game Kit files in their language database it doesn't work and defaulted to ASSEMBLY.

- It was honestly a lot of fun to work with and I enjoyed making the game so here's the source.
- It kind of uses it's own ecs-similar code base.
-Note how I said "similar" because each object type has its own update function.
-That's pretty much it for the ecs part of it.
-I know very intriguing lol.
+ Falling Cubes uses its own ecs-similar code base.
+The ecs-similar system is similar because each object type has its own update, create, and draw function(s).

- The object system works by using an array that stores a type, that being type entity.
+ The object system works by declaring an array that stores a type, entity.
 Then each object (player, enemy, etc.) is defined as an entity and fed into that array.
- Some player data is stored in global variables (to prevent the need to constantly type "player." or entities[player.Id].thisvar].)
+ Variables such as PlayerLives, and PlayeID are stored in global variables to prevent re-typing "player." or entities[player.Id].thisvar].

- Basically to explain the game play it's just, enemy spawn, enemy fall, player moves to avoid enemies, when player contacts enemies, player dies.

- Also this game has no deltaTime but it's super simple to implement, I just didn't implement it since I figured I'd be the only one playing the game anyway.
-So have fun.
+ In layman's terms the player dodges cubes that fall from the air and if the player gets hit by a cube too many times they die.

+ Falling Cubes has no deltaTime but it is locked to 60fps to help prevent issues that occur from not having deltaTime.

- NOTE: In the source code there is two files with "buildPlaceholder" or something similar.
+ NOTE: In the source code there are two files, buildplaceholder.agc and buildsystem.agc.
 These files ARE NOT part of the game.
-They were part of a building system I was making to learn BASIC and App Game Kit
+They were part of a building system that I was working on to help me learn BASIC and App Game Kit.

- This project was remade in:
- python3 (lost source)
- lua + love2D
- and I might make it in raylib with c++ later on
+ This project was remade with python3 (lost source), lua + love2D, and I might make it in raylib with c++ later on.